keeth/levity/README.md

 - [Fluentd](https://www.fluentd.org/): complete bidirectional logging of OCPP traffic for audit/debug purposes

-- [Litestream](https://litestream.io/): replicate the central database to S3 for durability
+- [Litestream](https://litestream.io/): replicate the SQLite database to S3 for durability and data exploration

 ## Status of the project